Corporate Emissions Action Plan

 Corporate Actions to Reduce Greenhouse Gas Emissions

-We're reducing our corporate greenhouse gas emissions through a number of actions, including testing new technologies and approaches that demonstrate leadership and innovation:
+We are reducing corporate greenhouse gas emissions through a number of actions, including testing new technologies and approaches that demonstrate leadership and innovation:

 - Our energy-efficient City Hall building includes a District Energy System powered by geothermal heating and cooling technology.